Teenager Invents Low-Cost Tool to Spot Elephant Poachers

 Many countries are trying to stop poaching by making new laws.
 But, it is not only countries that are attempting to reduce poaching.
 Recently, Anika Puri, a teenage girl, invented a low-cost tool that can help spot elephant poachers.

-She developed ElSa (short for elephant saviour).
+She developed ElSa (short for elephant [[saviour::Someone who saves another from any kind of harm.]]).
 This low-cost software records the movement patterns of humans and elephants.

 Oh wow!
 How does this technology work?